 Staying at home might not feed your inspiration or travel vibes, but it’s still possible to be on the road virtually.
 One way to travel to the great outdoors is Instagram – which is always a refreshing source of creativity.
 If you have a future trip planned, you can search Instagram to find the best shooting locations and angles on your destination.
 And, of course, you can connect with local photographers to get insider tips.

-If you take your Instagram serious, you can organize your favourite shots and plan your future posts.
+If you take your Instagram seriously, you can organize your favourite shots and plan your future posts.
 This way, you can post consistently and get more followers.
-Another way to gain followers is by smart use of hashtags.
+Another way to gain followers is by the smart use of hashtags.
 Put your hashtags in the first comment rather than in the caption, use a variety of hashtags, and use less common hashtags to stay on top of the search list longer.

 Clean up your photo library

-If you have been travelling for a long time before the lockdown, or simply got occupied with other things after your holidays, this might be the right time to sort out your images.
-Perhaps you can unburden your full SD-cards by deleting images you don’t fancy, or actually find hidden gems you might have forgotten about since the time you took the photos.
+If you have been travelling for a long time before the lockdown or simply got occupied with other things after your holidays, this might be the right time to sort out your images.
+Perhaps you can unburden your full SD cards by deleting images you don’t fancy, or actually find hidden gems you might have forgotten about since the time you took the photos.
 For both purposes, it’s satisfying to sort out the images you have taken on your journeys.
 We use and recommend Lightroom for organising your pictures.
 Read more about Lightroom and the benefits.

 Start contributing to stock photo libraries